| getSurprisal | R Documentation |

 other graphical parameters |

-frequency channel, a sliding window is analyzed to compare the actually
+high-frequency bands.
+For each frequency channel, a sliding window is

-observed final value with its expected value.
-There are many ways to
+analyzed to compare the actually observed final value with its expected

-extrapolate / predict time series and thus perform this comparison such as
+value.
+There are many ways to extrapolate / predict time series and thus

-as the square root of the product of its derivative and surprisal.
+product of its positive changes and surprisal.

 Returns a list with $detailed per-frame and $summary per-file results

-for more information).
+(see analyze for more information).
 Three measures are

-(in sone, as per getLoudness
+reported: loudness (in sone, as per getLoudness), the

-first derivative of loudness with respect to time (dLoudness
+first derivative of loudness with respect to time (dLoudness),

 # A quick example